 If you do not want to open up your computers to the outside world you can have an open wireless network that provides the only way to connect to servers.

-I have a development company called SharpredNET focusing on smaller project with high delivery precision regarding customer need and time.
+I have a development company called SharpredNET focusing on smaller project with high delivery precision on customer need and time.
 The solution always uses modern frameworks, is good looking and easy to use.

-I am also a PhD in Production System giving me specialization on implementation for manufacturing industry.
+I am also a reseracher in Production System giving me specialization on implementation for manufacturing industry.